 What professionals can do

-- Submit an article about family violence to your local newspaper, offer to speak on a radio station or write a blog post.
+- Submit an article about family violence or domestic violence to your local newspaper, offer to speak on a radio station or write a blog post.

-- Share resources on family violence through social media.
+- Share resources on prevention of family violence and domestic violence through social media.

-- Display articles, artwork and resources about family violence in your office.
+- Display articles, artwork and resources about family violence and domestic violence in your office.

-- Ask the local health clinics to provide family violence resources in waiting and examining rooms.
+- Ask the local health clinics to provide family violence and domestic violence resources in waiting and examining rooms.

-- Ask local businesses to display family violence posters and resources.
+- Ask local businesses to display family violence and domestic violence posters and resources.